MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ![retroactiveoverlay](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e/assets/110994627/d73efc5b-cf47-4dca-a5af-6dff9c531359)

-### Individual Dice Rerolling - TEMPORARILY DISABLED
+### Individual Dice Rerolling - TEMPORARILY DISABLED IN 3.0
 - If enabled via the module settings, individual dice rolls in quick rolls can be rerolled by clicking on that individual dice within the chat card.
 - Rerolling dice will automatically live edit the quick roll's chat card, displaying the new rolls and roll totals alongside the already existing dice.